-The Functional Ecology JBS Haldane Early Career Researcher Award is given is given each year to the best paper in the journal by an early career author at the start of their career.
+The Functional Ecology JBS Haldane Early Career Researcher Award is given is given each year to the best paper in the journal from an early career author.
+In the absence of extenuating circumstances, ‘early career’ is defined as less than 5 years post- Ph.D. or -D.Phil. experience according to the date of your graduation certificate.
 The winner of the Haldane early career researcher award will receive £250, membership of the BES, a year’s subscription to Functional Ecology, and a contribution to the costs incurred in attending the BES Annual Meeting in the UK if they wish to give a presentation on their work.
 The winner is selected by the Editors of Functional Ecology at the end of each year and an announcement is made early in the New Year following.

 Winner of the Haldane Prize 2015

 Variability in potential to exploit different soil organic phosphorus compounds among tropical montane tree species